giuliofrey/giuliofrey/README.md

 Welcome to my GitHub profile!
 I'm an Economics student at Bocconi University.

 My research interests lie at the intersection of Microeconomics and Computer Science.
-I am currently a Research Assistant at IGIER.
-I am also a member of [Tortuga](https://github.com/tortugaecon).
+I am also a fellow of [Tortuga](https://github.com/tortugaecon).

 Feel free to reach out.